Henri Picciotto

 Hobbies: astronomy, bicycling, birding, literature, painting, and especially puzzling.

-Member, then Chair of the Board of Jewish Voice for Peace, a diverse organization inspired by Jewish tradition to work for a just resolution of the Israeli-Palestinian conflict based on human rights and international law.
-(2002-2009)
+2001-2009: Member, then Chair of the Board of Jewish Voice for Peace, a national organization working for a just resolution of the Israeli-Palestinian conflict based on human rights and international law.

 Top